Canelo | 2018

 DI Kelly Porter is a transplant… back to her hometown.
 She picks up three cases for her new team and quickly finds that they are all related to a human trafficking ring.
 Other than that, I couldn’t really tell you much about the world being created here by the author, Rachel Lynch.

-I found the main character, Kelly Porter, to be likeable enough, but she’s lacking a distinctive voice and humour.
+I found the main character, Kelly Porter, to be likeable enough, but she’s lacking a distinct voice and some humour.
 Her sister, who is barely in the novel at all, had the biggest personality of anyone in the book – make of that what you will.
 Porter’s colleagues were grey blobs, just different versions of DCI and DS and DI and DC with new last names.
 There was no team atmosphere, no sense of how things function.
 The character development was lacking, really even I’d go so far as to say character creation was stunted.
 It came across as very flat.

-Some kind of scandal had forced Porter from London Metro back to her small hometown, and I wish that had been explored a little more, maybe tied into the wrap-up to create a cliffhanger-esque ending.
+Some kind of scandal has forced Porter from London Metro back to her small hometown, and I wish that had been explored more, maybe tied into the wrap-up to create a cliffhanger-esque ending.
 I feel like there were layers here that could have been developed to add some texture and depth to the overall sense of who Kelly is and where she works and what her life is like and what’s coming her way.

 The novel was mostly told from the perspective of the bad guys.
-To me, it felt like uneven plot development and a lack of accessibility to the main character of DI Porter, who should have been the most captivating touchstone for the reader.
+To me, it felt like uneven plot development and a lack of accessibility to the main character who should have been the most captivating touchstone for the reader.

-In the procedural genre, those clues and following lines of inquiry, is really all you get until catching the bad guy is complete.
-It can get kind of boring if the characters you’re investigating along with are mostly lifeless.
-There needs to be moments of humour and heart, and I’m missing that from a lot of procedurals lately.
+In the procedural genre, those clues and following lines of inquiry, are really all you get until catching the bad guy is complete.
+It can get kind of boring if the characters you’re investigating with are mostly lifeless.
+There need to be moments of humour and heart, and I’m missing that from a lot of procedurals lately.